vasilakisfil/microtypes.info/content/http.md

 On a side note, over the past few years, we have seen an explosion of link types used along with `Link` header defined by [RFC 5988](https://tools.ietf.org/html/rfc5988).
-The authors of Introspected REST are skeptical with this trend and feel that the `Link` header should not be overused.
+We are skeptical with this trend and feel that the `Link` header should not be overused.
 For instance, having more than 5 links in the `Link` header feels that something is wrong, probably too many things are defined in the protocol level whereas maybe they should be defined somewhere else.
-We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that **having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand**, which is not always the case in Introspected REST.
+We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that **having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand**, which is not always the case in MicroTypes.
-The API designer could add more MicroTypes, progressively, as the time passes and simultaneously, some clients might not be interested or understand all MicroTypes of an Introspected REST.
+The API designer could add more MicroTypes, progressively, as the time passes and simultaneously, some clients might not be interested or understand all MicroTypes of an API.
-Requiring the client to receive all MicroType information for every data request is made would probably be against the principles of Introspected REST.
+Requiring the client to receive all MicroType information for every data request is made would probably be against the principles of modern REST practices.